RichardDShipman/RichardDShipman/README.md

 **RichardDShipman/RichardDShipman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 My background is in applied science, with a concentration in biochemistry and molecular biology.
 Throughout my life, I’ve been tinkering with computers, which naturally led me to support the projects I pursue.
-My area of expertise lies in developing computational proteomics tools that enable the discovery of novel peptides and glycopeptides with desired properties.
-Previously, my work involved applying bioinformatics techniques in omics data analysis to help drive discovery, innovation, and deployment of glycoproteomics liquid biomarkers.
+Past experiences involved developing computational proteomics tools that enable the discovery and application of novel phosphopeptides and glycopeptides with desired properties.
 I am currently enrolled as a Master student in Omics Data Analysis at the University of Vic - Central University of Catalonia (UVic-UCC).

-# Technical Skills

-- Languages: Python, R, Bash
-- Data Management: SQL, Neo4j
-- Data Visualization: R Shiny, Neodash, ggplot2
-- Bioinformatics: Mass Spectrometry, Proteomics, Glycomics, Glycoproteomics
+I enjoy exploring the intersection of different omics fields with the aid of computational tools.
+The projects listed below highlight some of those adventures.

 # Past Projects